-- 1. Too few states are posting their justices' disclosure reports online. - 2.
-In states where court administrators are not permitted to post the disclosures online, legislatures need to change the law to allow that. - 3.
-All states need to include certain categories of disclosure that are critical for oversight, like outside income, spousal income, investments and gifts. - 4.
+- 1. Too few states are posting judicial disclosures online: of the 60 total reports (some states require two), 26 are online. - 2.
+In states where court administrators are not permitted to post the disclosures online, legislatures need to change the law to allow that, which is a high bar for reform. - 3.
+All states should to include certain categories of disclosure that are critical for oversight, like outside income, spousal income, investments and gifts. - 4.
 The 49 states (all but Hawaii) that don't require judges to affirm they've attended annual ethics training should.